-This learning path is designed to help you prepare for the Google Certified Professional Cloud Architect exam.
-Even if you don't plan to take the exam, these courses will help you gain a solid understanding of the various components of the Google Cloud Platform.
+This Learning Path is designed to help you prepare for the Google Certified Professional Cloud Architect Exam.
+Even if you don't plan to take the Exam, this training content will help you gain a solid understanding of the various components of the Google Cloud Platform.

 Learning Path Steps